jjneely/buckytools/README.md

 Here `--node` is the name of this Graphite node (if different from what is derived from the host name).  `-b` or `--bind` is the address to bind to.
 You can also specify `--prefix`` where your Whisper data store is and `--tmpdir` where the daemon can write temporary files.
+The following non-option arguments are the servers and instances that make up the hashring.
+Order is important.
+The hashring members can be specified in the following
+formats:

+* `SERVER`
+* `SERVER:INSTANCE`
+* `SERVER:PORT:INSTANCE`

 This exposes a REST API that is documented in REST_API_NOTES.md.